isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    |type |  ent-id   |     identifier     |

 As in the case of the DUID-LLT, special values can be used for the configuration of the DUID-EN.
-If the ``enterprise-id`` is 0, the server will use a value from the existing DUID-EN.
-If the server is not using any DUID or the existing DUID has a different type, the ISC enterprise id will be used.
+If the ``enterprise-id`` is "0", the server will use a value from the existing DUID-EN.
+If the server is not using any DUID or the existing DUID has a different type, the ISC enterprise ID will be used.
 When an empty string is entered for ``identifier``, the identifier from the existing DUID-EN will be used.
-If the server is not using any DUID-EN, a new 6-byte-long identifier will be generated.
+If the server is not using any DUID-EN, a new 6-byte-long ``identifier`` will be generated.

 DUID-LL is configured in the same way as DUID-LLT except that the ``time`` parameter has no effect for DUID-LL, because this DUID type